 What is the difference between a dashboard and a BI tool?

 While dashboards are extremely relevant and useful to hoteliers, they lack the extra step that business intelligence tools offer.
 As a decision maker in any industry, analytics dashboards are essential to seeing how your business is performing, trends occurring in your performance, and other valuable facts produced from your data.
 BI tools, however, allow human beings to make more accurate decisions based on the data analysis to reduce costs, increase profits, and all in all, improve the business.
 While we as hoteliers are hired to make these decisions based on our knowledge and experiences, BI tools simply enhance our thought processes by guiding us to the right answers and facts that we might not have seen by glancing at our data dashboards.
-Instead of manually sorting through the data from a hotel’s PMS, POS, revenue management tools, reservation systems, etc., BI tools help speed up the manual work and automate the decision making efforts that would have taken hoteliers more time and effort to produce.
+Instead of manually sorting through the data from a hotel’s PMS, POS, revenue management tools, reservation systems, golf & spa management systems, etc., BI tools help speed up the manual work and automate the decision making efforts that would have taken hoteliers more time and effort to produce.

 Types of BI tools and the key factors to look for in a BI tool